 The Dawsons found themselves fairly isolated living in the hollow.
-Besides the Mountain Road30 running north and south along the foothills and the stage road passing through downtown Layton,31 the only other thoroughfares were nothing more than occasional wagon tracks across the sage-dotted landscape.
-The open land might have spread out forever if it weren't for the rise of the foothills to the east and the sand ridge32 to the west, where low-land pastures were under the cultivation of alfalfa and grain.
+Besides the Mountain Road31 running north and south along the foothills and the stage road passing through downtown Layton,32 the only other thoroughfares were nothing more than occasional wagon tracks across the sage-dotted landscape.
+The open land might have spread out forever if it weren't for the rise of the foothills to the east and the sand ridge33 to the west, where low-land pastures were under the cultivation of alfalfa and grain.
 An occasional stand of high oak brush poked up in the odd place where the earth was too wrinkled to plow and no one had yet found a way to force it to submit.

-The Dawson home was the only house in the hollow, although there were a handful of dwellings dotting its southern ridge.
+The Dawson home was the only house visible along the length of the hollow, although there were a handful of dwellings dotting its southern ridge.
 The few neighbors were far enough away to make visits difficult.
-Hitching up the wagon for a summer drive "wasn't so bad, but when they were invited out in the winter, they had to take cattle to break a path in the snow," said Emma.33
+The James Forbes family, whose home was located one and a half miles to the east on the Mountain Road, was the closest neighbor.
+Hitching up the wagon for a summer drive "wasn't so bad, but when they were invited out in the winter, they had to take cattle to break a path in the snow," said Emma.
+34